History

 Summer Solstice brought us Surprisingly Sensational Sailing

 Mother Nature also gave us Great winds that never quit.
-The forecasts that said 10-15 out of the west and northwest were correct in general, however challenges remained with frequent changes in speed and direction especially on the first leg.
-This provided us with a fast competitive race.
+The forecasts that said 10-15 out of the west and

-The Genesee Yacht Club is very proud to have been able to pull off this event.
 To have the Summer Solstice bring us Surprisingly Sensational Sailing was more than we could have expected or asked for.

 We stole this one.